Mat Salleh Rebellion: Sandakan incident (1895)

 In August 1895, in an attempt to have their grievances addressed through the colonial institution, Mat Salleh, his followers and traditional chiefs from Sugut went to Sandakan, then the seat of the government of North Borneo, to present a petition against the collection of poll-tax and the imposition of passes on boats by government chiefs to governor L. P. Beaufort and his representatives.
 However, L. P. Beaufort and his representatives were away on another expedition.
 Treasurer-in-general Alexander Cook, who was aware of their visit instead denied them an audience.
 After two days of waiting, Mat Salleh and his party left.

 Following this, a complaint against Mat Salleh and his party was forwarded to the governor and other colonial officials by Cook.
 In response, on 29 August 1895, representatives from the company arrived at Mat Salleh's home in Jambongan to arrest him and four of his followers on the grounds of disturbing the peace at Sandakan and involvement with the murders of the two Ibans in 1894.
 Mat Salleh refused to comply and escaped.
 This led to his house and village being attacked, burned and looted.
 The company then declared him a wanted man.
 A reward of 500 Straits dollar was offered for his capture.

 This incident triggered him to wage war against the North Borneo Chartered Company.
 He then consolidated his position at Lingkabau, approximately 50 mi up the Sugut River and with strong support from the native Dusun community there, built a strong fort.
 The British subsequently attacked it but failed to capture him.
 Instead, they destroyed it and captured about 60 Dusun as prisoners of war.

 After this, he re-established himself in Labuk and built his headquarters at Limbawan.
 He had received support from the Labuk people as well.
 In September 1896, the British made another attack, surrounding Limbawan and cutting off possible escape routes.
-Again, they failed to apprehend him, although they managed to capture and demolish fort.
+Again, they failed to apprehend him, although they managed to capture and demolish the fort.
 Following their escape, Mat Salleh and his followers built another fort at Padang at Ulu Sugut.